More has to be done - No more Floyds

 IAPPA members are professionals that know what they are doing.
 They have been trained and exposed to the job, so they are familiar with the methods of effective law enforcement.
 Any trained person who watched George Floyd’s video and knows the basics of restraining techniques also knows that was wrong.
 But why does that happen?

-Now, assuming that every policeman and woman in Minnesota has proper training and knows how to restrain a suspect, why would they do what they did if there wasn’t an internal motivation so they feel entitled to do that to that person while they would not to others?
+Now, assuming that every policeman and woman in Minnesota has proper self-protection training and knows how to restrain a suspect, why would they do what they did if there wasn’t an internal motivation so they feel entitled to do that to that person while they would not to others?
 The answer is clear and something must be done about it.

 IAPPA considers the police’s main task as peacekeeping.
-A weak police endangers social peace created an opening for several other problems.
+A weak police endangers social peace creates an opening for several other problems.
 That is why the accreditation process at IAPPA is so rigorous, as we do our part to strengthen the security and law enforcement worldwide.
 There are good examples within the IAPPA community and outside.
 The police academy in Raleigh, North Carolina, conducts at least eight hours of implicit stereotype / unconscious bias training per year.
 An Orlando based program called RITE (Racial Intelligence Training & Engagement) has been providing courses for several police departments.